-Studio Art (BA)
+Studio Art (BA and minor)

 The mission of the HBU Department of Art is to undertake and foster the intellectual and creative development of the individual through artistic activity, scholarship and teaching.
 The goal of the art faculty is to nurture and encourage students of all levels of experience in finding their visual voices and developing their own visual language.
 The Department of Art offers instruction in five basic studio areas: Drawing, Painting, Ceramics, Sculpture, and Printmaking.
 Students in the studio areas have the unique opportunity of receiving feedback in both individual and group critique sessions.